meilisearch/documentation/guides/advanced_guides/search_parameters.md

 `cropLength=<Integer>`

-Total length of the cropped field.
+Number of characters to keep on each side of the start of the matching word.
 See [attributesToCrop](/guides/advanced_guides/search_parameters.md#attributes-to-crop)

 ## Attributes to highlight